Xsigo Systems: Company History

 Xsigo Systems was purchased by Oracle Corporation.
 The deal was announced at the end of July, 2012 and finalized on September 12, 2012.

-Several companies providers, including Microsoft and Oracle, have mentioned Xsigo Systems.

 Products and services

 Xsigo Systems' product, the I/O Director, is a hardware and software device that consolidates data center infrastructure and streamlines server I/O management.
 Using the Xsigo I/O Director, users provision I/O resources on live servers, without disrupting network and storage configurations, and without physically entering the data center.
 Xsigo's I/O virtualization solution replaces a server's multiple Ethernet and Fibre Channel interfaces with a single high-speed Ethernet or InfiniBand link.
 Multiple virtual Ethernet interfaces (vNICs) and virtual Fibre Channel interfaces (vHBAs) communicate over this link.
 Virtual interfaces are established using Xsigo's virtualization hardware and Xsigo's host drivers.
 These virtual I/O resources appear to the server's applications like their traditional I/O card-based counterparts but unlike traditional I/O resources, vNICs and vHBAs can be created as needed and do not require the server to be opened or rebooted.